acidbytes-h/Ore/README.md

 println?(meaning_of_life)
 ```
 # Timer
-As with any sane language, Oxide has a timer!
+As with any sane language, Ore has a timer!
 ```c
 sleep?(1000) // This equals to 1 second!
 ```
 More on this further down.
 # User Input
-This is the most important part of Oxide (as of now) :
+This is the most important part of Ore (as of now) :
 ```rust
 println?("What is your dev name?") let name = input?()